PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

 The only acceptable extra overhead to the `pwsh` startup should just be the work related to printing the notification.

 4. Check for updates should not blindly run for every interactive `pwsh` session.
-For a particular version of `pwsh`, only one check at most can run to complete per a day no matter how many interactive session of the `pwsh` are started/opened in that day.
+For a particular version of `pwsh`, only one check at most can run to complete per day no matter how many interactive session of the `pwsh` are started/opened in that day.

 5. After a new update is detected during a successful check,